 It is a winning scenario for a separating couple to choose to divide their home and financial obligations themselves (with or without the assistance of a neutral third party like a mediator).

 This is usually much less expensive than leaving it to the judge.
-If a couple can not agree, they can take their case to the court, which uses state law to divide the residential or commercial property.
+If a couple can not agree, they can take their case to court, which uses state law to divide the residential or commercial property.
 If children or large estates are involved, it is necessary to take the matter to court.

 What Are Marital Assets and How Are They Divided?

-When discussing your marital property, assets and debts, it is crucial to realize that bank accounts, investments, real estate, and most items of property acquired during the marriage are often included and may be considered marital property.
 Rather than offering the property to one party, the court may use a property equitable distribution concept and award each spouse a percentage of the overall worth of the sale of the property.